apie/apie/README.md

 ### Hi there 👋

+I'm a dev from The Netherlands

+- Currently working at Dacom Farm Intelligence (@crop-r)
+- Working in Python, Django, Javascript
+- Learning Typescript and ReactJS
+- Clean code, simple is better than complex

 <!--
 **apie/apie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.